 Mid-bluff amenities include: public restrooms, tiered amphitheater style seating and gathering space, picnic tables, interpretive displays and signage, and improved beach access via the existing service road.
 For added site security, a ranger residence is also proposed at the mid-bluff.
 At this time, no source of potable water has been identified.
-If a water source is not identified during the environmental review phase of the project, the ranger residence must be removed from the Preferred Plan.
+If a water source is not identified prior to CEQA document finalization, the ranger residence will be removed from the Preferred Plan.

-The beach has minimal development, and instead offers park users opportunities for passive recreation.
+The beach has minimal development and offers park users opportunities for passive recreation.
 A wildlife viewing boardwalk adjacent to the Western Snowy Plover habitat is included in the design.
-The boardwalk will allow guests to observe the plover habitat and creek corridor without causing disturbance to this threatened species.
+The boardwalk will allow guests to observe the plover habitat and creek corridor without causing disturbance.